pran-7-5/eco_style/README.md

 It is like you eat the less sweet first and then the more sweet item, but in this case you should have more sweet(weed) first.

-Hemp cigarettes can replace nicotine(hemp has very lower THC than marijuana).
+Hemp cigarettes can replace nicotine(hemp has very lower THC than marijuana).(Billion dollar startup idea)

-**Never use cigarettes(carcinogenic), cocaine and others(these are synthetic, inorganic, lab made, lots of chemicals).
+**Never use cigarettes(carcinogenic), cocaine and others(these are synthetic, inorganic, lab made, lots of chemicals, fatal).
 ```

 Cooking